marz1877/LRCv2/README.md

 # Other Features

+### Word-by-Word
-### Word-by-Word Millisecond accurate for Karaeoke Mode
+- Use Case: Millisecond accurate for Karaeoke Mode
-Same as LRC's A2_extension:_word_time_tag - https://en.wikipedia.org/wiki/LRC_(file_format)#A2_extension:_word_time_tag
+- Same as LRC's A2_extension:_word_time_tag - https://en.wikipedia.org/wiki/LRC_(file_format)#A2_extension:_word_time_tag

-Words with milliseconds accuracy - Will hilight words as they are being played.
+- Words with milliseconds accuracy - Will hilight words as they are being played.
 This will be usefull for kareoke.

 ### Format